 - Attachments are not offered, so aligners stay clear and less noticeable

 On their website, SnapCorrect features a side-by-side comparison with Invisalign that includes photos of each company’s aligners.
-In it, they state that their smooth, translucent aligners are less visible than Invisalign’s frosted, textured ones.
+They state that their smooth, translucent aligners are less visible than Invisalign’s frosted, textured ones.
 Some customers may agree with this, but we actually prefer frosted aligners because they better mimic the natural matte surface of your teeth.

 Based on our research, smooth aligners can be reflective and make your teeth look artificially shiny.
 But again, this is subject to personal preferences.
 Some customers prefer SnapCorrect’s shiny aligners because they like how their teeth “gleam” when wearing them.